Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Logo

 Lesinurad (Zurampic) is used to treat patients with gout.
-In gout, high levels of uric acid cause excess urate crystals to deposit in the joint, creating a hot, swollen, painful joint; the primary manifestation of gout.
+In gout, high levels of uric acid cause excess urate crystals to deposit in the joint, resulting in a hot, swollen, painful joint.
 Lesinurad decreases uric acid by increasing the amount excreted in the urine.

 Lesinurad is taken once daily as a tablet by mouth in combination with a xanthine oxidase inhibitor, such as allopurinol or febuxostat.
 Dosing is 200 mg once daily.
 It is not recommended to take lesinurad without a xanthine oxidase inhibitor.
 If taken alone, it has a high chance of causing kidney failure.
 Trying to adhere to a gout-specific diet can also help to improve uric acid levels.